Combinatorial and harmonic-analytic methods for integer tilings: Fibers and cofibers

 \end{definition}

 This is the same notation as in (\ref{sf-def}), but here we are using it for a different purpose.
+Specifically, we will use polynomials of the form (\ref{sf-def2}) as building blocks for multiscale fibers and fiber chains below.
 While $\Psi_{N/p_i^\delta}$ depends on both ${N/p_i^\delta}$ and $p_i$, both numbers will always be clear from the context.
 We will also use that

 where $\nu\geq 1$ is the exponent such that $p_i^\nu\parallel N$.

 \begin{definition} Let $N|M$, and assume that $p_i| N$.

 (i) A set $F_0\subset \ZZ_M$ is {\em an $N$-fiber in the $p_i$ direction} if $F_0$ mod $N$ has the mask polynomial